 Oakland, CA — Roots International Academy will be the first Oakland school to close.
 One former student, Danny Lopez, reflects on what he learned as a student there.

 My two years at Roots International Academy were life changing.
 That’s the middle school I attended in East Oakland.
 I had moved from the Philippines to the Bay Area just two weeks before the first day of 7th grade.

-Roots, so many people went out of their way to welcome me, to make me feel
+At Roots, so many people went out of their way to welcome me, to make me feel seen.

 Now, the Oakland Unified School District has announced that Roots will close.
 That’s like losing another home.
 I wonder, if I had not gone to Roots, would I be as open or as comfortable with who I am now?
 I look at my little brother.
 He won’t experience what I experienced — an incredible education for a recent immigrant.